willianantunes/django-graphql-playground/README.md

 An honest place to play with this fantastic framework with GraphQL with help of [Graphene](https://github.com/graphql-python/graphene).

-## Running it

-If you're new to Python, do not forget to create your virtual environment:

-    python -m venv .venv

-Switch to the context and install all the dependencies needed:

-    source .venv/bin/activate
-    pip install -r requirements_dev.txt
+## Preparing your dev environemnt

+This project uses `pipenv`, so you must have it (see how [here](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today)).
+[It is the recommended tool to work with dependency management by python.org](https://packaging.python.org/guides/tool-recommendations/).

+At the root of project, issue the following command:

+    pipenv install --dev --ignore-pipfile

 Then do the following commands:

-    python manage.py makemigrations
+    pipenv run python manage.py makemigrations
-    python manage.py migrate
+    pipenv run python manage.py migrate

 Run it:

-    python manage.py runserver
+    pipenv run python manage.py runserver

+Or if you prefer:

+    docker-compose up

 ## Tests